MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **MIPFirstBlockDecryptionTime** - The field indicating time to decrypt the first block of file.

-- **MipFirstPageRenderCompletionTS** - Timstamp at which first page render is completed.
+- **MipFirstPageRenderCompletionTS** - Timestamp at which first page render is completed.

 - **Result** - The result of file open.
-It can be either success, failure and cancelled.
+It can be either success, failure and canceled.

 #### Office.OfficeMobile.PdfViewer.PdfFileOpenMeasurements (on iOS)